dinshpatil5615/Swagger-FastAPI/README.md

 * Blue-Green Deployment
 * Monitoring with CloudWatch
-* Auto Scaling for ECS
+* Auto Scaling for EKS
 * Custom domain with HTTPS

 ---